How to evict a tenant in Texas

 Removing house from rental market.

-Eventually you might want to sell the house and you might want the tenants to move out so you can catch up on some deferred maintenance.
+Eventually you might want to sell the house to do a 1031 exchange or you might want the tenants to move out so you can catch up on some deferred maintenance.
 You might want to move into the house yourself.

 Health and safety violations.